Bedford village is situated at the junction of the R360 from Grahamstown and the R63 between Adelaide and Somerset East.

 At the other entrance to Bedford, Eagle Hout tea garden serves food all day with terrific lunch specials (closed Sundays).
 Takeaways and frozen meals are available at both establishments.

-Takeaway foods are also on offer at SPAR supermarket.
+Takeaway foods are also available at varios establishments.

 The Butcherbird restaurant is sometimes opens for advance bookings and visitors are welcome at the Bedford Club steak evening (first Saturday of the month).